 Supports Kenya's Updated NDC (2020) target to abate GHG emissions by 32% by 2030, as well as the vision and objectives of the National Energy Policy (2018) and the Updated Least Cost Power Development Plan 2021-2030 (2021) of the Government, which focus on the provision of adequate, reliable and affordable power, including by encouraging the development of small hydro.
 By developing energy infrastructure, developer Kleen Hydro Limited is supporting the manufacturing and other development priorities outlined in the “Big Four” agenda (2018).

-Pre-construction development work on a partially completed run-of-river hydroelectric power plant in central Kenya is under way thanks to a USD $0.2m development loan provided by REPP.
+Construction work on a partially completed run-of-river hydroelectric power plant in eastern Kenya is under way thanks to a USD 200,000 development loan provided by REPP.

-The project’s success will provide the sponsors with much-needed completion experience and help them attract senior debt for its other pipeline projects, while also demonstrating how – with REPP’s assistance – local developers can build and operate small-scale schemes that support Kenya’s renewable energy goals.
+The project is providing the sponsors with much-needed completion experience and successful closure will help them attract senior debt for its other pipeline projects.
+It is also demonstrating how – with REPP’s assistance – local developers can build and operate small-scale schemes that support Kenya’s renewable energy goals.